kaleab-k/gsv_db_creator/README.md

 - What if a parameter is varying, e.g. heading?
 Different forlders are created?
 Clarify this.

 Inside each route-version folder, the images are named **X.jpg** where X is a number ranging from 00000 up to 99999.

+**P.S.** In case of a range of values are given as parameters, different folders will be created with every possible combinations.

  ## Metadata